 Menopause is a daunting, yet unavoidable, part of life for any woman.

-But what symptoms can we expect?
-And what can we do about it?
+But what symptoms can you expect?
+And what can you do about it?

-Let us take a look at the most symptoms of menopause is fast-approaching.
-The sooner we can spot it, the sooner we can start to take action against it and get through to the other side as smoothly as possible.
+Let's take a look at the most common symptoms of menopause that are fast-approaching.
+The sooner you can spot it, the sooner you can start to take action against it and get through to the other side as smoothly as possible.

 The average age of onset for “natural” menopause is 51.
 However, because of genetics, illness, or medical procedures, some women go through menopause as early as age 35!
 But that is not too common, and menopause that occurs before this age, whether natural or induced, is known as “premature” menopause.